Royal Rumble (2001): Background

-The Royal Rumble is an annual gimmick pay-per-view (PPV), produced every January by the World Wrestling Federation (WWF, now WWE) since 1988.
+The Royal Rumble is an annual professional wrestling pay-per-view (PPV) produced every January by the World Wrestling Federation (WWF, now WWE) since 1988.
 It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, which were dubbed the "Big Four", and was considered one of the "Big Five" PPVs, along with King of the Ring.
 It is named after the Royal Rumble match, a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.
 The match generally features 30 wrestlers and the winner traditionally earns a world championship match at that year's WrestleMania.
 For 2001, the winner earned a match for the WWF Championship at WrestleMania X-Seven.
-The 2001 event was the 14th event in the Royal Rumble chronology and was scheduled to be held on January 21, 2001, at the New Orleans Arena in New Orleans, Louisiana.
+The 2001 event was the 14th Royal Rumble and was scheduled to be held on January 21, 2001, at the New Orleans Arena in New Orleans, Louisiana.

 Storylines

-The card consisted of five matches.
-The matches resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters to build tension and culminated in a wrestling match or series of matches.
-Results were predetermined by WWF's writers, with storylines produced on their weekly television shows, Raw and SmackDown!.
+The event comprised five matches that resulted from scripted storylines.
+Results were predetermined by WWF's writers, while storylines were produced on WWF's weekly television shows, Raw and SmackDown!.

 At the Royal Rumble was WWF Champion Kurt Angle defending his title against Triple H in a standard match.
-The build-up to the match began on the January 8 episode of Raw Is War, when Angle defended the championship against Stone Cold Steve Austin, which ended in a no contest when Triple H interfered and ambushed Austin with a steel pipe.
+The build-up to the match began on the January 8 episode of Raw Is War, when Angle defended the championship against "Stone Cold" Steve Austin, which ended in a no contest when Triple H interfered and ambushed Austin with a steel pipe.
 On the January 11 episode of SmackDown!, Vince McMahon scheduled Angle to defend his title at the Royal Rumble against Triple H. Leading up to the event, both men spoke about the match, with Triple H claiming that Angle only held the championship because he allowed him to, and Angle denying this.